pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 You can create a `count` of `404` errors `and exclude` other `4xx` errors with a filter pattern on 404 errors.

 ### Agents
+If your AMI contains a CloudWatch agent, it’s automatically installed on EC2 instances when you create an EC2 Auto Scaling group.
+With the stock Amazon Linux AMI, you need to install it (AWS recommends to install via yum).

 #### Install Agents to track the state of each of the instances
 You must attach the ``CloudWatchAgentServerRole`` IAM role to the EC2 instance to be able to run the CloudWatch agent on the instance.
 This role enables the CloudWatch agent to perform actions on the instance.

-### Instal CloudWatch agent
-If your AMI contains a CloudWatch agent, it’s automatically installed on EC2 instances when you create an EC2 Auto Scaling group.
-With the stock Amazon Linux AMI, you need to install it (AWS recommends to install via yum).

 ### Publish custom metrics to CloudWatch.
 You can publish your own metrics to CloudWatch using the AWS CLI or an API.
 You can view statistical graphs of your published metrics with the AWS Management Console.
 CloudWatch stores data about a metric as a series of data points.
 Each data point has an associated time stamp.
 You can even publish an aggregated set of data points called a statistic set.

 The `put-metric-data` ``command`` publishes metric data to Amazon CloudWatch, which associates it with the specified metric.
-If the specified metric does not exist, CloudWatch creates the metric which can take up to fifteen minutes for the metric to appear in calls to `ListMetrics`..
+If the specified metric does not exist, CloudWatch creates the metric which can take up to fifteen minutes for the metric to appear in calls to `ListMetrics`.

+### Collect process metrics with the ``procstat`` plugin
+The [procstat](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-procstat-process-metrics.html) plugin enables you to `collect metrics from individual processes`.
+It is supported on Linux servers and on servers running Windows Server 2012 or later.

 ---

 ## CloudTrail
 ``Provides governance, compliance and audit for your AWS Account``